huntdatacenter/jupyter-tigervnc-novnc-proxy/README.md

 ## Installation

-You can install jupyter-pgadmin-proxy inside your environment with Jupyter / Jupyterlab:
+You can install jupyter-tigervnc-novnc-proxy inside your environment with Jupyter / Jupyterlab:

 ```bash
 python3 -m pip install jupyter-tigervnc-novnc-proxy